weissmanlab/Genetic_Diversity_Space/README.md

 **Spatial_Plots_Mrholess.ipynb**: Script for running the spatial plot for 1-D circular stepping-stone populations when m*rho << 1 << L. Outputs multiple spatial plots within the transition zone like the plot seen in Fig 3.Spatial_cartoon_fixation.pdf

-Spatial_cartoon_prefixation.pdf and Spatial_cartoon_fixation.pdf: Cartoon representations for spatial plots above seen in Figs 7 and 8.
+**Spatial_cartoon_prefixation.pdf and Spatial_cartoon_fixation.pdf**: Cartoon representations for spatial plots above seen in Figs 7 and 8.